 Where do the Sahara Desert treks start from and how do we travel there?

 The cheapest way to reach the start of the trek (the village of Mhamid) is by public bus.
-This is a 10 hours journey from Marrakech.
+This is a 10 hours journey from Marrakech, crossing the Atlas Mountains and driving along the Draa Valley oases.
 The bus operator that travels directly to Mhamid is CTM with one daily departure.
 Their website is ctm.ma and your destination is ‘Lamhamid Ghozlane’.
+CTM also offers a route to Zagora if the Mhamid timetable isn’t suitable.

 You will need to buy tickets in advance online.
 Budget for approx. 320 Dirhams each person for a return ticket.